 Wikipedia provides students and researchers millions of articles on a range of topics, and it is commonly ranked first in various search engines.
 According to Wikipedia itself, the usage of Wikipedia should be limited to getting general facts about a problem, gather references, keywords, and bibliography.

 Despite being one of the most visited sites, it is not considered to be a credible source by the academic community.
-Even though the academic community considers Wikipedia as the easiest source of information, citing Wikipedia in your research paper is not acceptable (Get a professional Editing Service for your research paper).
+Even though the academic community considers Wikipedia as the easiest source of information, citing Wikipedia in your research paper is not acceptable.
+University professors and teachers prefer citation from the original sources.

 Reasons Why Citing Wikipedia in a Research Paper Is not Acceptable

 Wikipedia is generally referred to as an unreliable source, the reason being that anyone in the world can edit an article, add false information, or deleting accurate information.
 Also, when a Wikipedia article has been tampered with, it is somewhat impossible for a reader to recognize.
 Thus, here are some cogent reasons why you shouldn’t cite Wikipedia in your research paper.